chrisk314/django-celery-docker-example/README.md

 # Django Celery Docker Example
-This is a minimal example demonstrating how to set up the components of a Django app with Celery workers using Docker.
+This is a minimal example demonstrating how to set up the components of a Django app behind an Nginx proxy with Celery workers using Docker.

 ## Install